-The end of the year can be a blur, no matter what line of business you’re in.
+The end of the year (or the very beginning of a new one) can be a blur, no matter what line of business you’re in.

 For some retailers, it’s the busiest time of the year, where demand can challenge the resources and capacity of the business.